EssenceStar/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that creates a new directory
+Betty in my first directory